TOsCodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back is to change back to the previous directory 11-lists is to list all hidden file in a long list from current directory to /boot 12-file_type prints the type of file iamafile is
+10-back is to change back to the previous directory 11-lists is to list all hidden file in a long list from current directory to /boot 12-file_type prints the type of file iamafile is 13-symbolic_link is to create a link name __ls__ to /bin/ls from the current working directory